 Why are these the top three?
 They are all actually opinions in one form or another.
 There is nothing really “stamped in stone” as you may have been led to believe.
 It is all negotiable.
 Reviewing your workers compensation policy, endorsements, and premium audits is a great idea.

 4. – Self Insured Services

-I see that a large portion of your website does not pertain to Workers Comp self insured companies.
+I see that a large portion of your website does not pertain to Workers Comp self-insured companies.
 What can we do to reduce our Workers Comp premium costs?
-What services do you offer self-insureds?
+What services do you offer self-insured?
 This comes in as one of our most popular Top 10 workers comp Questions.